-Study funding is only made available for secondary and higher professional education.

-Instead of making scholarships available for vocational training, the Foundation wants to make more subsidies available to technical and vocational education and training institutes with the aim to make their training programs more accessible to underprivileged or vulnerable young people, such as orphans, street children, young people from slums.
+Study funding is mainly made available for secondary and higher professional education.
+For vocational training, the Foundation wants to make subsidies available to technical and vocational training institutions to make vocational training more accessible to disadvantaged or vulnerable young people, such as young people with a disability, orphans, and street children.
+Exceptionally, scholarships are made available for (certificate level) vocational training.